SKindij/React-UI-Styling-Playbook/web-Images.md

   -  It is the primary image that will be used if none of the alternative versions match the screen size.
 + **srcSet:**
   - This is an attribute that contains a list of alternative images along with their sizes.
   - This means that the browser can choose the appropriate version of the image based on the viewport size to ensure optimal loading and display.
  + **sizes:**
   - This is an attribute that specifies the sizes of the image for different screen sizes.
+  - The block width for an image can be specified in any unit of measurement, except for percentages.

+> ```HTML
+>  <Card.Img variant="top"
+>    src={garageRolles}
+>    srcSet={`
+>         ${garageRollets334} 334w,
+>         ${garageRollets668} 668w,
+>         ${garageRollets916} 916w,
+>         ${garageRollets1068} 1068w`}
+>     sizes="
+>         100vw,
+>         (max-width:767px) 334px,
+>         (max-width:991px) 668px,
+>         (max-width:1399px) 916px",
+>         1068px"
+>         className="img-fluid img-thumbnail"
+>         alt="roller gate"
+>  />
+> ```

+How the browser reads these attributes:
+1. Looks at the device's screen width.
+2. Attempts to determine the appropriate condition from the list in the sizes attribute.
+3. Look at the block size for the image to this media expression.
+4. Loads that image from the list in srcset, which has the same size as the selected slot.
+5. If there is none, then first image that is larger than size of the selected slot will be loaded.